 • Do anything in contravention of the church’s policies, procedures or this Code of Behaviour.

-Any breach of this Code of Contact will lead to disciplinary action as may involve termination of employment or cessation of engagement with the church’s ministry activities.
+Any breach of this Code of Behaviour will lead to disciplinary action as may involve termination of employment or cessation of engagement with the church’s ministry activities.

 10. Nature of a Documented System